nicolashahn/nicolashahn.github.io/_posts/2019-06-17-program-in-python-go-rust.md

 - __Error Handling__: Instead of the exception model that Python uses or the tuple returns that Go uses for error handling, Rust makes use of its enumerated types:
   `Result` returns either `Ok(value)` or `Err(error)`.
 This is closer to Go's way if you squint, but is a bit more explicit and leverages the type system.
+There's also syntactic sugar for checking a statement for an `Err` and returning early: [the `?` operator](https://doc.rust-lang.org/stable/edition-guide/rust-2018/error-handling-and-panics/the-question-mark-operator-for-easier-error-handling.html) (Go could use something like this, IMO).

-- __Asynchronicity__: Async/await hasn't quite landed for Rust yet, but the final syntax has [just been agreed upon](https://boats.gitlab.io/blog/post/await-decision-ii/).
+- __Asynchronicity__: Async/await hasn't quite landed for Rust yet, but the final syntax has [recently been agreed upon](https://boats.gitlab.io/blog/post/await-decision-ii/).
 Rust also has some basic threading features in the standard library that seem a bit easier to use than Python's, but I haven't spent much time with it.
 Go still seems to have the best